strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 For our example, we are going to take the [`RestrictedPodSecurityProvider`](https://github.com/strimzi/strimzi-kafka-operator/blob/main/api/src/main/java/io/strimzi/plugin/security/profiles/impl/RestrictedPodSecurityProvider.java).
 It configures the security context of the Strimzi operands to match Kubernetes' _restricted_ security profile.
 When you try to use the Kafka Connect Build and its [Kaniko](https://github.com/GoogleContainerTools/kaniko) builder with this provider, it will [throw an exception](https://github.com/strimzi/strimzi-kafka-operator/blob/main/api/src/main/java/io/strimzi/plugin/security/profiles/impl/RestrictedPodSecurityProvider.java#L94-L103) because the Kaniko container builder does not work under the _restricted_ profile.
-Imagine, you want to use the `RestrictedPodSecurityProvider` to harden the operand Pods.
-But you want to use the Kafka Connect Build feature at the same time without any restrictions.
+Let's say you want to use the `RestrictedPodSecurityProvider` to secure the operand Pods, but you also want to use the Kafka Connect Build feature without any restrictions.

-In such case, you can simply extend the `RestrictedPodSecurityProvider` and override the `kafkaConnectBuildContainerSecurityContext` method with your implementation which will just let it run instead of throwing an exception:
+In such a case, you can simply extend the `RestrictedPodSecurityProvider` and override the `kafkaConnectBuildContainerSecurityContext` method with your implementation, which will just let it run instead of throwing an exception:

 ```java
 package cz.scholz.providers;